 Diverse Educational Community and Doctoral Experience (DECADE) Program

-Sponsored by a Fund for the Improvement of Postsecondary Education (FIPSE) grant from the U.S. Department of Education, DECADE aims to increase the number of minorities and women underrepresented in their disciplines receiving doctoral degrees at UC Irvine.
-Additionally, DECADE seeks to establish a national model for advancing access and inclusion for women and minorities in doctoral education by using successful models established through the UCI Alliance for Graduate Education and the Professoriate (AGEP) Program and the UCI ADVANCE Program.
+Prior to its institutionalization, DECADE was sponsored by a Fund for the Improvement of Postsecondary Education (FIPSE) grant from the U.S. Department of Education.
+In addition to its mission to increase the number of women and underrepresented minorities receiving doctoral degrees at UCI, DECADE seeks to establish a national model for advancing access and inclusion for women and minorities in doctoral education by using successful models established through the UCI Alliance for Graduate Education and the Professoriate (AGEP) Program and the UCI ADVANCE Program.
 To accomplish this, the Graduate Division and UCI ADVANCE have partnered to deliver a multifaceted program that features involvement of faculty, students and administration, and fosters collaborative efforts between faculty and graduate students in working to improve climate, access and inclusion.
-Read more about this multifacted program.
+Read more about this multifaceted program.

 Campus Student Service Centers